Taking pleasure is largely a matter of choice. Sometimes the things that bring you pleasure are the things you have to work for.

 However, physically getting out there and doing the shopping, and checking the fences, and securing the computer cables has been exhausting.

-It’s been knowing that these tasks will keep our new Pretty Girl feel safe and welcomed that’s made them feel worthwhile.
+It’s been knowing that these tasks will make our Clever Girl feel safe and welcomed that’s made them feel worthwhile.
 That has brought us pleasure.

 Not sure whether I’m looking forward to picking up the dog poo quite as much…